The festive period is time for making things feel really special and celebrating in style.

 Etiquette bible Debrett's makes no mention of napkin rings, and instead advises you to simply place your folded napkins on top of the plates.
 No need for fussy napkin rings, which is at least one thing fewer for you to worry about when setting the table.

-When it comes to decorating a table, less is more.
-Tinsel is seen as “vulgar” in posh circles, but there is always a single, small kitsch novelty item present for a festive feel, such as a Father Christmas gravy boat.
+When it comes to Christmas table decorations, less is more.
+Tinsel is seen as "vulgar" in posh circles, but there is always a single, small kitsch novelty item present for a festive feel, such as a Father Christmas gravy boat.

 If you're being hosted for Christmas, breathe a sigh of relief that you won't be up at 5am to remove the turkey from the brining bucket.
 But there are some important rules to adhere to.
 The obvious applied - that it's important to let the host know well in advance of any dietary requirements, and come armed with presents and good cheer.